WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 ---

-# 2.4 Define the purpose
+## 2.4 Define the purpose

-Your purpose should describe **why the community exists**, rather than simply listing what activities it will organise.
+Your purpose should describe **why the community exists**, rather than simply listing the activities it will organise.

 ### Weak